cpacker/MemGPT/docs/embedding_endpoints.md

 ## OpenAI

-To use OpenAI, make sure your `OPENAI_API_KEY` enviornment variable is set.
+To use OpenAI, make sure your `OPENAI_API_KEY` environment variable is set.

 ```sh
 export OPENAI_API_KEY=YOUR_API_KEY # on Linux/Mac